hashkrish/se2001-notes/ppa/ppa_1.2/README.md

 The output should be in the format as described below.
 The first column is file/directory name and the second column tells about the file type.
-Your script `script.sh` will not be provided any input as arguments or standard input.
+Your script `filetypes.sh` will not be provided any input as arguments or standard input.

 ## Sample Input